In the Living In Australia study there are approximately 160 interviewers conducting interviews in each state across Australia.

 Over the years I have gotten to know my respondents and have shared in their joys and sorrows.
 It has been a privilege to be a part of their lives for so long.
 I hope that HILDA goes on for years to come and continues to help shape the future of Australia.

-My interviewing journey started about 26 years ago and I joined the HILDA Survey team in 2013.
+My interviewing journey started over 20 years ago and I joined the HILDA Survey team in 2013.
 One thing I love about this survey is that the HILDA respondents are genuinely interested in this unique Australian study and are excited to be a part of it.

 The best part of being a HILDA interviewer is the opportunity I have to interview people no matter where they are, whether it be on a sandy beach, at the local pub or at the dining room table.
 I consider it an honour to be able to sit down with people and capture their life over the last 12 months.